One Breathe At a Time

 - The parasympathetic nervous system regulates functions like digestion, healing, sleep, and relaxation.
 Where there is unbalance and disruption, mental health issues occur, like trauma, anxiety, depression, and grief.
 Over time and with practice, yoga helps us find balance, ease and grace.

-Knowing the power of breath on the autonomic nervous system puts you in the driver’s seat of your reactions.
+Using breath to lower anxiety puts you in charge of your reactions.
 Instead of feeling ruled and at the mercy of your emotions, yogic techniques teach you how to ride the rough waters.

-Learning to apply self-love, compassion and care — giving ourselves what we need, like rest, good food, relaxation, space, fun, etc. — is crucial to health and healing.
+Learning to apply self-love, compassion and care — giving ourselves what we need, like rest, good food, relaxation, space, fun, etc. — are all crucial to health and healing.
+The cumulative impact sets into motion a cascade of healing affect.